Zuehlke/kafka-streaming-technology/kafka-security.md

 Produce a message and consume it again.
 Investigate the below given bash scripts as well as the properties files for producer/consumer.

+The first _Error while fetching metadata_ can be ignored, this is because of the auto-creation of the topic.

 ```
 docker exec -it broker bash
 cd /scripts